Return- and hitting-time distributions of small sets in infinite measure preserving systems: Abstract

 \section{Abstract}

-We study convergence of return- and hitting-time distributions of small sets in recurrent dynamical systems preserving an infinite measure $\mu$.
-In the presence of a Darling-Kac set with regularly varying wandering rate there is a scaling function suitable for all its subsets.
-In this case, we show that return distributions for a sequence $(E_{k})$ of sets with $\mu(E_{k} )\rightarrow0$ converge iff the corresponding hitting time distributions do, and we derive an explicit relation between the two limit laws.
+We study convergence of return- and hitting-time distributions of small sets $E_{k}$ with $\mu(E_{k})\rightarrow0$ in recurrent ergodic dynamical systems preserving an infinite measure $\mu$.
+Some properties which are easy in finite measure situations break down in this null-recurrent setup.
+However, in the presence of a uniform set $Y$ with wandering rate regularly varying of index $1-\alpha$ with $\alpha\in(0,1]$, there is a scaling function suitable for all subsets of $Y$.
+In this case, we show that return distributions for the $E_{k}$ converge iff the corresponding hitting time distributions do, and we derive an explicit relation between the two limit laws.
 Some consequences of this result are discussed.
+In particular, this leads to improved sufficient conditions for convergence to $\mathcal{E}^{1/\alpha}\,\mathcal{G}_{\alpha}$, where $\mathcal{E}$ and $\mathcal{G}_{\alpha}$ are independent random variables, with $\mathcal{E}$ exponentially distributed and $\mathcal{G} _{\alpha}$ following the one-sided stable law of order $\alpha$ (and $\mathcal{G}_{1}:=1$).
+The same principle also reveals the limit laws (different from the above) which occur at hyperblic periodic points of prototypical null-recurrent interval maps.
+We also derive similar results for the barely recurrent $\alpha=0$ case.